Microelectronic-Technologies/MeTIOTCommunication/docs/HowToUse.md

 3. Supply that packet to `send_packet` function.

 > [!NOTE]
-> This section is not important for normal use.
+> This section below (describing what is happening) is not important for normal use and mostly intended for understanding what the library is doing behind the scenes.
 >
 > Using these exact steps will automatically handle the following:
 > * Data creation (header, data, etc).